HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/08-code-style.html.md

 title: "Code Style"
 ```

-//todo

-HaxeFlixel is following most of the key style found in the original Flixel library.
+HaxeFlixel is following most of the key style found in the original Flixel AS3 library.
 Over the most recent HaxeFlixel releases a large amount of the codebase has been modified to follow these style choices.
+If you encounter code in the codebase that does not fall under these guidelines please submit a pull-request.

 ----

-####Functions
+#### Functions

 Capitalized letters for function parameters: